 The annual Collins Lectures explore issues related to religion and social ethics.
 They have been a signature event of EMO and its predecessor organization the Portland Council of Churches since 1967.
 The event is funded in part by the Collins Foundation.
 Below are the most recent Collins Lectures, including video and/or audio.

 2018 Collins Summit “Human Migration: Claiming our roots in an uprooted world”

-Save the date for EMO's 2018 Collins Summit on Nov.
-1 exploring the causes, challenges and opportunities of human migration in an increasingly global society.
-The event will include afternoon workshop sessions followed by an evening lecture by The Rev. Dr. David Vasquez Levy, Pacific School of Religion.
-Check back soon for registration information.
+The EMO's 2018 Collins Summit explored the causes, challenges and opportunities of human migration in an increasingly global society.
+The event included an evening lecture by The Rev. Dr. David Vásquez-Levy, President of the Pacific School of Religion, and Ellen Rosenblum, Oregon Attorney General.

 2017 Collins Lecture, "Wounded Earth, Wounded Humanity: God's call for climate justice," featuring The Rev. Canon Sally Bingham and The Rev. Dr. Gerald Durley.

 What is climate justice and why is it a civil rights issue?
 The 2017 Collins Lecture explored the ties between ecological justice and social justice as we respond to God's call to be faithful stewards of Creation.
 We learned about innovative, practical ways to protect people, places and the common good through individual, legislative and congregational actions.
 We joined together in building spiritual resilience to meet the challenge of caring for our beloved Earth home.

 2016 Collins Lecture, "Redeeming the Soul of America: Race, Justice and Reconciliation," with the Rev. Dr. Otis Moss III.